R-1 Temporary Nonimmigrant Religious Workers

 Nonimmigrant religious workers must maintain the intent to depart the United States when their nonimmigrant stay expires.
 At the same time, USCIS may not deny a nonimmigrant petition, application for initial admission, change of status, or extension of stay in R classification solely on the basis of a filed or an approved permanent labor certification application or a filed or approved immigrant visa petition.

 Family of R-1 Visa Holders

 An R-1 religious worker’s spouse and unmarried children under the age of 21 may be eligible for R-2 classification.
 An R-2 dependent is not authorized to accept employment based on this visa classification.

-For information about petitioning for a permanent immigrant religious worker, see the “Permanent Workers” link to the left and select “Employment-Based Immigration: Fourth Preference EB-4.”
+For information about petitioning for lawful permanent residency for a religious worker, see the “Employment-Based Immigration: Fourth Preference EB-4.”